nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 ## Everything Is a Trust Decision

 Start with what you already do.
-A lockfile, the list that pins the exact version of everything a program depends on, records *what* you depend on, not *who* stands behind it.
-A signed commit, a change to the code with its author's cryptographic signature on it, is someone's word.
-The CA root in your trust store, one of the handful of certificate authorities your browser came out of the box believing, is something you decided to believe, once, and stopped thinking about.
-The transitive dependency, the piece your dependency pulled in that you never opened, is nobody's word at all.
+A lockfile pins *what* you depend on, not *who* stands behind it.
+A signed commit is someone's word.
+The CA root in your trust store is something you decided to believe, once, and stopped thinking about.
+The transitive dependency your dependency pulled in, that you never opened, is nobody's word at all.

 Those are four different positions.
-Take any artifact you run, any built piece of software, and everything beneath it, all the way down: sources, dependencies, their dependencies, the compiler, the keys.
+Take any artifact you run and everything beneath it, transitively: sources, dependencies, their dependencies, the compiler, the keys.
 Call each a part, and call the whole set its closure.
 Every part is in exactly one of the four.
 Some you **closed**: a check you can rerun